 You can now begin associating contacts, etc. with your new organisation.

-To add a new contact hover over ‘Contacts’ and click ‘New Location’.
+To add a new contact hover over ‘Contacts (Organisation)’ and click ‘New Contact’.

 A new edit window opens up displaying the fields available for adding a new contact to an organisation record.
 Complete the details of the contact and click save.